jlenos/jlenos/README.md

 👋 Hello!
 I'm **Josiah**, and I work as a Senior Site Reliability Engineer at Nintex.
-I enjoy solving complex problems using DevOps tools and frameworks, while at the same time looking for opportunities on how to improve processes and optimize tooling.
-The work I do helps to ensure the reliability and performance of web applications and services, both to external users and internal employees.

 Below is a list of relevant tools and frameworks I have experience with: